moov-io/customers/client/docs/CustomersApi.md

 > Customer GetCustomer(ctx, customerID, optional)

+Retrieve customer

-Retrieves a Customer object associated with the customer ID.
+Get the Customer object and metadata for the customer ID.

 ### Required Parameters